 This remote and rich area is home to a great variety of wildlife and we can expect encounters with all sorts of arctic animals during our week long trek.
 The high country is home to Dall sheep.
 Caribou use the creek beds to wind their way through the mountains, and bears gorge in berry thickets.
 Wolves have been denning along this route for the past three years and we know of no other place in the Brooks Range where you are as likely to see the elusive wolverine.

 The scenery is as good as it gets and, being over 150 miles from the nearest village, and twice as far from a road, opportunities for solitude are everywhere.

-This is a moderately difficult backpack.
+This is a fairly difficult backpack.
 Expect to carry a 50-pound pack at the outset, which includes 15-20 pounds of group food and fuel.
 We will travel about seven miles per day, a total of thirty miles.
-There is a single, steep 1,000-foot climb over the pass, and the rest of the route is alpine terrain.
-The footing is mostly good, but the first and last days will be a little brushy and wet.
+There is a single, steep 1,500-foot climb over a steep pass, and the rest of the route is alpine terrain.
+The footing is mostly good, but the last day will be a little brushy and wet.
 We’ll have at least one layover day to explore and enjoy our surroundings without the burden of our packs.

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.